grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

 <!-- vale Grafana.GoogleWill = YES -->

-The entry appears in [What's new in Cloud](https://grafana.com/docs/grafana-cloud/whats-new/) on the release date you've entered.
+The entry appears in [What's new from Grafana Labs](https://grafana.com/whats-new/) on the release date you've entered.
 If the date is in the past, it appears immediately.

 For Grafana versioned releases, the content you enter in the CMS is published in the versioned What's new at a later date.
 To understand the process of creating release notes for Grafana versioned releases, refer to [Create the versioned release notes](#create-the-versioned-release-notes).